HotCakeX/Harden-Windows-Security/README.md

   - A malicious user might install malware that looks like the standard sign-in dialog box for the Windows operating system and capture a user's password.
 The attacker can then sign into the compromised account with whatever level of user rights that user has.

 - Enables a [security feature](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-machine-account-lockout-threshold) that sets a threshold (6 in this script) for the number of failed sign-in attempts that causes the device to be locked by using BitLocker.
 This threshold means, if the specified maximum number of failed sign-in attempts is exceeded, the device will invalidate the Trusted Platform Module (TPM) protector and any other protector except the 48-digit recovery password, and then reboot.
 During Device Lockout mode, the computer or device only boots into the touch-enabled Windows Recovery Environment (WinRE) until an authorized user enters the recovery password to restore full access.
-  - This Script (<a href="#Bitlocker-Settings">in the Bitlocker category</a>) automatically saves your 48-digit recovery password in your drive, the exact location of it will be visible on the PowerShell console when you run it.
+  - This Script (<a href="#Bitlocker-Settings">in the Bitlocker category</a>) automatically saves the 48-digit recovery password of each drive in itself, the location of it will also be visible on the PowerShell console when you run it. it is 🔻very important to keep it in a safe place, e.g. in OneDrive's Personal Vault which requires authentication to access. see [Here](https://www.microsoft.com/en-us/microsoft-365/onedrive/personal-vault) and [Here](https://support.microsoft.com/en-us/office/protect-your-onedrive-files-in-personal-vault-6540ef37-e9bf-4121-a773-56f98dce78c4) for more info about OneDrive's Personal Vault🔺

 - [Hides email address of the Microsoft account on lock screen](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-display-user-information-when-the-session-is-locked), if your device is in a trusted place like at home then this isn't necessary.